calipho-sib/sparql-playground/README.md

 There are some datasets predefined:

-* java -jar sparql-playgroud.war Uses default dataset: cats and dogs
+* Uses default dataset (cats and dogs): `java -jar sparql-playgroud.war`

-* java -jar sparql-playgroud.war nextprot Uses a sample of neXtProt dataset
+* Uses a sample of neXtProt dataset: `java -jar sparql-playgroud.war nextprot`

-* java -jar sparql-playgroud.war uniprot Uses a sample of UniProt dataset
+* Uses a sample of UniProt dataset `java -jar sparql-playgroud.war uniprot `

 ##Create your own RDF dataset

-You can create your own dataset by giving a directory as argument and calling: java -jar sparql-playgroud.war "your directory name"
+* You can create your own dataset by giving a directory as argument: `java -jar sparql-playgroud.war your-directory-name`

 Your directory should follow this convention:

-* prefixes.ttl: a file containing the default prefixes
 * ttl-data: a folder containing turtle file(s)
-* queries: a folder containing the queries
+* queries: a folder containing the queries showed in the first page
+* prefixes.ttl: a file containing the default prefixes (optional)
-* pages: pages with markdown files
+* pages: pages with markdown files for the Documentation
+* config.properties - optionally you can include this property file with: repository.type=native to create a native repository (instead of memory)

 #License

 The project is opensource and free under the GNU GPL v2 License.
-The sources are available on GitHub.
+The sources are available on <a target="_blank" href="http://snorql.nextprot.org/">GitHub</a>.

-This project was forked from the <a target="_blank" href="http://snorql.nextprot.org/">neXtProt snorql interface.</a>
+This project was forked from the <a target="_blank" href="https://github.com/calipho-sib/sparql-playground">neXtProt snorql interface.</a>

 #Contact